 Extraction of high molecular weight DNA from P78 and P99 cell culture passages

 The virus isolate used in this study was the same as that previously described in Klafack et al. (2019), i.e. an isolate collected from an infected koi in Taiwan (KHV-T) and passed 99 times onto common carp brain (CCB) cells.
 Considering previous results, a special focus was made on passages 78 (P78) and 99 (P99).
 Genomic DNA was extracted from cell cultures stored at -80°C, using the MagAttract HMW DNA Kit (Qiagen).
 Each frozen culture was thawed quickly in a 37°C water bath, equilibrated to room temperature (25°C) and divided into 12 cell culture aliquots of 250 µL.
 Tubes were centrifuged at 3,000× g for 1 minute and supernatants were transferred into new 2-mL tubes containing 200 µL of proteinase K and RNase A solution.
 DNA was subsequently extracted according to the manufacturer’s recommendations and eluted in 200 μL distilled water provided in the kit.
 The 12 replicates of each sample were pooled together and evaporated at room temperature using a vacuum concentrator, to reach a final volume of around 60 µL.
-Concentrated DNA was quantified by fluorometry (Qbit, ThermoFisher Scientific) and its quality was evaluated by spectrophotometry (Nanodrop 2100) and agarose gel electrophoresis.
+Concentrated DNA was quantified by fluorometry (Qubit, ThermoFisher Scientific) and its quality was evaluated by spectrophotometry (Nanodrop 2100) and agarose gel electrophoresis.
 The final concentration of P78 and P99 was 14.4 and 2.6 ng·µL-1, respectively.

 Quantitative PCR assays